-One of my scheduled breakout sessions at a TPA conference this year was, “5 Steps to Planning for a Strong 2nd Half of 2020”.
-I’m sharing the outline of the presentation here in the hopes it will help you prepare for a fantastic 2021!
+One of my scheduled breakout sessions at an upcoming conference this year is, “5 Steps to Planning for your best year yet”.
+I’m sharing the outline of the presentation here in the hopes it will help you to finish strong in 2021 and prepare for a fantastic 2022!

 Here is my framework for the process.